ha5dzs/nyuad-aprs-server/README.md

 Webserver should already be up and running (if you installed all specified ubuntu packages).

 Add the following to /etc/apache2/sites-enabled/000-default.conf.
-You need to replace "my_username".

 ```html
 <Directory "/var/www/html">